 If you’re considering how this may influence your business, a key difference to your customers between this scheme and the Gross Margin Scheme above is that under this scheme, your customer who is GST-registered can claim the GST incurred if it is a commercial vehicle and if they meet the conditions for claiming input tax.

 In a nutshell, second-hand vehicle dealers are required to account for GST in a different way than other businesses.
 If your taxable turnover has exceeded $1 million and it’s your first time registering for GST, the necessary paperwork and forms can be confusing.
 For this reason, there is more than one way that our experts at Chartsworth can assist you with your needs.
-For more information, discover how we can help you with your tax advisory services.
+For more information, discover how we can help you with your tax advisory and GST filing services.